Mwaivictor/sunrise_supermarket_sql/README.md

 **Joins**

 10. Which customer placed each order?
-11. Which orders have no line items attached? *(LEFT JOIN — the empty ones are the point)*
+11. Which orders have no line items attached? *(LEFT JOIN, because the empty ones are the point)*
 12. Which products were purchased in each order?
 13. Full order detail across all four tables.
 14. What is the total quantity sold per product?

----

 ## Design decisions worth calling out